rembeuch/Plume/README.md

 ## The feature to build

 The goal is to create a very basic version of our library view in Plume.
+Feel free to sign up and create a kid to get a live example.

 #### Task 1